Clicker Training for horses Clinic

-Last weekend I had my first foray into the world of clicker training with the amazinfg Georgia Bruce of buy Pregabalin with paypal.
+Last weekend I had my first foray into the world of clicker training with the amazinfg Georgia Bruce of Click with Horses.
 I think its safe to say that with the change I’ve already seen in Nonie, I won’t be looking back.

 On Friday afternoon I made my way up to Pamela Kingwill’s beautiful facilities in Bowen.
 Ambition (Book 1 in the Eventing Series) by Natalie Keller Reinert was my soundtrack on the three hour drive which was fortunately uneventful.